-(i) Equipment (except for derricks and articulating cranes) with a variable angle boom must be equipped with all of the following:

-(A) A boom angle indicator, readily visible to the operator, and equipped with a properly functioning automatic overload protection device.
+- (i) Equipment (except for derricks and articulating cranes) with a variable angle boom must be equipped with all of the following: - (A) A boom angle indicator, readily visible to the operator, and - (B) A boom hoist limiting device. - (ii) Articulating cranes must be equipped with a properly functioning automatic overload protection device. - (iii) Equipment with a luffing jib must be equipped with: - (A) A jib angle indicator, readily visible to the operator, and.

-(B) A boom hoist limiting device.(ii) Articulating cranes must be
+(B) A jib hoist limiting device.